Over $500 Million in Verdicts & Settlements for Our Clients

 Contact us for help with your construction fall claim

-Schedule a free consultation with the Law Offices of Michael S. Lamonsoff.
+Schedule a free consultation with an experienced falls from heights accident attorney in New York at the Law Offices of Michael S. Lamonsoff.
 We will do whatever is necessary to get the rightful and just compensation you deserve.

 Contact our office at 212- 962-1020 for a FREE CONSULTATION any time.